johnnythethird/E-Buy-Website/frontend/README.md

 # Frontend
-# 2nd Build
+# 3rd Build

-We've created the product line and images associated with them.
+We've now made it so that routing is available for all product options.\
+All of the regular links have been replaced with router-dom Link.